Primacy vs Recency of Training

 About sunrise, when the war had still not commenced (it would not, till the following January), BDOC told us to download the ‘203s.

-He dropped a live HEDP grenade on the concrete at his team’s feet.
+He dropped a live HEDP grenade on the concrete right behind Jason, our driver and assistant M60 gunner.

-‘Thro was a victim of his Primacy of Training.
+‘Thro had been victimized by his Primacy of Training.

 Primacy of Training